 Spiga is a bit different from other spots in town because it seems 100% targeted to the YUPPIES (young, urban professionals) of Bangalore.
 It’s refreshing to see a restaurant packed at lunch and dinner with this type of crowd.
 The ambiance set by the music is one of the primary reasons for this niche crowd.
 There is a DJ on hand who spins a super mix of energetic, fast-paced lounge music, electronic and house … all played at a healthy volume (yeah, by healthy I mean really loud).
 My Mom would hate it at Spiga because of the music.
 In my opinion, it really isn’t a place for kids or family gatherings that include quite elder relatives.

 The food is delicious!
 Hand on my heart I have eaten the best fish in India to date at Spiga.
 The GM, a charming guy named Vishal, recommended it for me.
-It’s not on the menu but it should be because it’s damn good.
+My friend had previously visited this place and had a delay due to the fitting of a new range of Commerical Dishwashers, so I am told.
+But this didn’t affect me, I digress, It’s not on the menu but it should be because it’s damn good.
 The chef sautés white fish to perfection in a clear sauce that is both sweet and slightly spicy, prepared with lemon grass, dried red chilies, fresh basil leaves and orange rind.
 I’ve eaten it twice now in the span of only a week.
 Please do yourself a favour and go in and ask him for it, I swear it’s to-die for!
 Just ask for Vishal and tell him you want to try the fish from Angela’s blog, he’ll know which one you want.
 I’m hoping it becomes so popular that he permanently adds it to the menu so I can be sure to have it whenever I want.

 Some of my favourite dishes there include the pumpkin soup, the Mexican chimichanga made with tender lamb (which was a new twist on Mexican food for me and I genuinely loved it) and their coastal curry prawns are delicious.
 They also make amazing salads, the Thai salad is my favourite.